Interior Design

 (Image credit: TATTERSALL LOVE LTD)

 More and more of us are becoming progressively adventurous and playful when it comes to decorating our homes, rejecting traditional practices and ideas of what is 'expected' of our spaces.
-Especially post-pandemic, many of us have completely re-evaluated how we view and use our homes, and are taking bigger risks to create interiors that feel truly authentic and personal.
+Many of us are taking bigger risks to create interiors that feel truly authentic and personal; reflective of a more transitional design style that blends a collection of different trends.

 Living room with dark blue walls, grey sofa, black floor red table and rug, lightbulb suspended from the ceiling.